-I started solids after my baby’s 4 month check up.
+I started solids after my baby’s 4 months check-up.
 He got really runny rice cereal.
 Then some watered down pears (3 X) and some prunes 1 X. He is exclusively breastfed.

 From Breast Milk To Solids Without Laxatives

-I can’t believe the pedi told you to give your son laxative as first option!
-That is just amazing, unless there are some strong medical reasons to reduce the amount of breastfeeding.
+I can’t believe the Pedi told you to give your son laxative as the first option!
+That is just amazing unless there are some strong medical reasons to reduce the amount of breastfeeding.
 (Whatever that could be…)

 To answer your question – yes, it is very common for breastfed babies to get constipated when they start with solids.
 Breast milk is so easy to digest, that their digestive systems simply aren’t trained to take care of solid foods.
 Whether your baby is constipated or not is more a matter of if the stools are hard and dry and if your baby finds pooping painful.
 If the bowel movements are simply infrequent, but still soft and without pain, then you don’t have to worry at all.
 (Learn the signs of constipation here.)

 If your baby does seem to be constipated, I agree completely with how you are dealing with the situation.
 If you have the possibility, why not let his body mature at its own pace…

 I had the exact same issue with my youngest son.
 When we introduced solid foods, he became constipated and cried a lot while pooping.
 Terrible!
 I stopped giving him solid foods twice for three weeks each before he could actually eat it and not become constipated.
 And even then I had to be very careful to not give him foods that could make him constipated, such as rice cereal, unripe banana, white bread, and potatoes.
 Or at least I had to mix these types of foods with a lot of prune puree.